Get engagement insights delivered to your inbox

 2. Promote your incentive programs

-Ensure that everyone knows about your incentive programs to grow awareness and encourage company-wide participation.
-To accomplish this, HR should build a promotion and communications plan to make every employee aware of the available incentives programs.
+Ensure that everyone knows about your incentive programs to raise awareness and encourage company-wide participation.
+To accomplish this, HR should build a promotion and communications plan to make every employee aware of the available incentive programs.
 They can follow this up by working with leaders to run ongoing campaigns that engage employees and keep them participating.
 These campaigns might include marketing tactics like posters, fun messages using the company email or intranet, or games that tie into the incentives.
 Also, provide information about your incentive programs in your employee onboarding checklist so that every new hire is educated on day one.

 3. Have leaders show the way